Greater Los Angeles Region

 Given the demand for knowledge about our work at iNACOL, the staff from the Greater Los Angeles Region of PowerMyLearning also presented at the Computer Using Educators (CUE) Conference in spring 2015.
 The annual CUE conference is the largest educational technology conference in California.
 Our session there was also standing-room only.
 We look forward to attending additional conferences in the future in order to increase our presence and ensure that as many educators as possible have access to our platform and services.

-Chief Product Officer, InviteManager
+Chief Operating Officer, InviteManager

 Wendy La Duke